Readability Formulas

 Bad: “If you wouldn’t mind, could you please consider submitting the report at your earliest convenience, ideally by Friday?”

-11. USE VISUAL AIDS WHEN NECESSARY: Sometimes a picture is worth a thousand words.
+11. USE VISUAL AIDS: Sometimes a picture is worth a thousand words.
 Charts, graphs, and other visuals can enhance understanding.

 Good: “See the chart below for our sales statistics.”